azikus/HelloWorld/README.md

 If you have any feedback or suggestions for the HelloWorld project, please let us know by creating a new issue or by sending an email to the project maintainer.

 # Task board
-* Development tool for our teams is [Jira](https://www.atlassian.com/software/jira)<br>
+* Task management tool for our teams is [Jira](https://www.atlassian.com/software/jira)<br>
 * Link to the board is [here](https://www.atlassian.com/software/jira)<br>

 It is very important that the tasks are up to date so that the project managers could distribute the tasks as good as possible.<br>
-Daily meetings are everyday at 9;45AM GMT.
+Daily meetings are everyday at 9:45AM GMT.
 The planning of tasks is every 2 weeks, and the time for their execution is also 2 weeks, which includes testing.

 # Design